Advancing State Policy Integration for Recovery and Employment (ASPIRE)

 State Selection Factors

 ODEP selected these seven states because of their state agencies' commitment to advancing CIE for persons with mental health conditions.
-Though selected states will not receive direct funding from the ASPIRE initiative, ASPIRE states will receive between 100 and 300 SME hours of support.
+Though selected states will not receive direct funding from the ASPIRE initiative, ASPIRE states will receive between 100 and 300 subject matter expert (SME) hours of support.

 Technical Working Group